methods hero image

 • Simplicity–the art of maximizing the amount of work not done–is essential.

-Alike Lean, Agile is not the methodology, but more of an approach or even philosophy.
+Like Lean, Agile is not a methodology but more of an approach or a philosophy.

-In Scrum, it’s the team that decides how a task should be implemented, the documentation and specification writing is being omitted.
-The client doesn’t spend time on paperwork, he or she just specifies what should be in outcomes.
+In Scrum, it is the team that decides how a task should be implemented, the documentation and specification writing are omitted.
+The client does not spend time on paperwork, he or she just specifies what the outcome should be like.

-The sprint is ended up with a retrospective: team members, the Scrum Master, and the PO talks about the outcomes, what’d been done and what hadn’t, and how the next sprint can be more successful.
-And, as already mentioned, the item made during the sprint must be shippable.
+The sprint ends with a retrospective meeting: team members, the Scrum Master, and the PO talk about the outcomes, and what has been done, what hasn’t, and how the next sprint can be more successful.
+And, as already mentioned, the item created during the sprint must be shippable.

 • no roles within a group;